 20.1 Confidential Information.

-Subject to Article 16, for a period of two years from Substantial Completion, neither Owner nor Contractor shall disclose the Confidential Information other than to its Representatives.
+Subject to Article 16, for a period of two years from Substantial Completion, neither Owner nor Contractor shall disclose the Confidential Information other than to its Representatives without the prior written consent of the other party which shall not be unreasonably withheld to the extent such disclosure is required to carry out the Work.
 “Representatives,” as used in this Agreement, shall include directors, officers, employees, auditors, counsel, Lenders, and Affiliates and such Affiliate’s directors, officers, employees, auditors, and counsel.
 It is understood (i) that any Representative receiving Confidential Information shall be informed of the obligation of nondisclosure pursuant to this Agreement and (ii) Owner and Contractor shall each be responsible for any breach of this Agreement by its Representatives.

 20.2 Notice Preceding Compelled Disclosure.